Information laundering: Descriptions

 Digital platforms can be especially vulnerable to information laundering efforts; faked videos (deepfakes) and images (photograph manipulation), for instance, can create media moments and spread disinformation.
 According to Karen Kornbluh, director of the German Marshall Fund's Digital Innovation Democracy initiative, and Ellen Goodman, director of the Rutgers Institute for Information Policy & Law, bots, fake accounts and click farms "pretend to be people they're not and create a false sense of consensus", and commercial platforms, "designed to keep users online to be served ads, end up privileging engagement over truth or the public interest.
 What drives engagement is often outrage and disgust, so this is what the algorithm rewards."

 According to a report by NATO in 2020, state actors that engage in information laundering, particularly Russia, "are generally supported by cyber capabilities that enhance the spread and amplification of a laundered piece, e.g. through the creation of fake personas and burner accounts, and sophisticated for manipulation of information, e.g. through the distribution of forged letters."

-According to a 2025 report by Graphika, generative artificial intelligence is used to launder articles from Chinese state media such as China Global Television Network through various social media sites in an attempt to disguise the articles' origin.
+According to a 2025 report by Graphika, artificial intelligence is used to launder articles from Chinese state media such as China Global Television Network (CGTN) through various social media sites in an attempt to disguise the articles' origin.
+CGTN affiliates have registered multiple seemingly-authentic websites that used generative AI to translate CGTN content into local languages without any indication of their origin.
+The EU's East StratCom Task Force also described this tactic as information laundering.